lyokha/nginx-haskell-module/README.md

-First of all, building of such a library is only possible from command-line as soon as it requires tuning of some *ghc* options not available from directive *haskell ghc_extra_flags*.
+First of all, building of such a library is only possible from command-line as soon as it requires tuning of some *ghc* options not available from directive *haskell ghc_extra_options*.
 Therefore the haskell code from the configuration file must be extracted in a separate source file, say *NgxHaskellUserRuntime.hs*.
 Here it is.